 General postoperative complications

-- Primary haemorrhage: either starting during surgery or following postoperative increase in blood pressure - replace blood loss and may require return to theatre to re-explore the wound.
+- Primary haemorrhage (starting during surgery) or reactionary haemorrhage (following postoperative increase in blood pressure) - replace blood loss and may require return to theatre to re-explore the wound.

 - Basal atelectasis: minor lung collapse.